-n the competitive world of e-commerce, a strong digital advertising strategy isn’t really optional.
-I’m guessing you’re already advertising on at least a couple of the best-known ad platforms.
-But do you really know what results you get from your ad spending?
+n the competitive world of eCommerce, a strong digital advertising strategy isn’t really optional.
+I’m guessing you already advertise on at least a couple of the best-known ad platforms.
+But do you really know exactly what results you get from your ad spending?
 Or how to improve on it?

-From our own experience helping clients achieve improved results, we’ve pulled together the most insightful e-commerce KPIs you should be tracking.
+From our experience, we’ve pulled together the most insightful advertising KPIs you should be tracking.
 They’re going to help you decide how much you should spend, where you should spend it, and more clearly assess the return on ad spend.

 Skip to What You Need: